Sardar Patel Institute of Technology: Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 167 among engineering colleges in 2022.
+The National Institutional Ranking Framework (NIRF) ranked the college in 201-300 band in the engineering rankings in 2024.

 Student bodies

 The Students' Council is the primary student representative body.
 The general secretary and the cultural secretary are mainly responsible for the smooth conduct of these activities.
 They work under the guidance of the Vice President (who is a professor).
 The sports secretaries of the council also organize various sports events during the academic year.